 All members of the Doctoral Advising Committee and the student have agreed to the defense date at least a month in advance.
 Students may not attempt to schedule their defenses without explicit permission from their Major Advisor.
 The Ph.D. candidate submits a final draft of the dissertation to the Doctoral Advisory Committee at least two weeks before the defense date.
-The candidate works with the administrative assistants in the College of Education to reserve a suitable location (conference room) for the defense.
+The candidate works with the administrative assistant in the College of Education to reserve a suitable location (conference room) for the defense, or with the Major Advisor to schedule a virtual meeting using Clemson's approved platforms.
 Once the date and location have been determined, the candidate contacts the graduate programs coordinator (or designee) in the College who will make a public announcement of the defense date and location and to alert the Graduate School.
 The defense date must also be published using the Graduate School's online process.

 Generally, the agenda for the dissertation defense follows a similar format as the proposal defense.
 Candidates provide a brief presentation of their research studies from the theoretical contributions through design, data collection, analysis and results with a discussion of implications for research and practice.
 Members of the Doctoral Advising Committee as well as other attendees may question the candidate about any aspect of the study.
+Members of the Doctoral Advising Committee may request revisions to the final dissertation, which must be completed before the degree is conferred.
+Once all revisions are complete, the Doctoral Advising Committee will sign and submit the GS8 form to the Graduate School.
+The student must also complete Graduate School requirements, including a dissertation formatting review, prior to graduation.
+See the Graduate School Graduation Deadlines for additional requirements and graduation procedures.